plone/training/docs/mastering-plone/what_is_plone.md

 ```

 Objects can have multiple schemata.
-Additional schemata are called behaviors.
+Additional schemata are called `behaviors`.
 They are meant to be used across content types to add shared functionality.

 ```python